 INTERACTION WITH OTHERS

-- Able to work on complex projects with moderate level of supervision.
+- Able to work on multiple complex projects with moderate level of supervision on deadline.

 - Able to initiate fundraising efforts.

-- Interacts with external professionals who are involved with buying and selling land: surveyors, lawyers, planners, appraisers, landowners and elected officials.
+- Interacts effectively with external professionals who are involved with buying and selling land: surveyors, attorneys, consultants, appraisers, landowners and elected officials.

 - Should be comfortable with public speaking and with representing TPL to the public at outreach events.

-- Minimum of 3-4 years project-related or equivalent land trust or non-profit experience desirable.
+- Minimum of 3-4 years additional project-related or equivalent land trust or non-profit experience desirable.

 - This position requires moderate to heavy travel.
-Evening and weekend work can be expected sometimes.
+Evening and weekend work can be expected on occasion.

-The Trust for Public Land is committed to cultivating a diverse staff that is representative of the communities in which we live and work.
+The Trust for Public Land is committed to cultivating diverse staff that is representative of the communities we serve.
 Applications from individuals having diverse backgrounds and life experiences are strongly encouraged.
-We are open to the possibility that a great candidate for this job may not precisely meet all of the above criteria; if you believe you’re the right person for this job and can persuasively make that case, we encourage you to apply.
+Black, Indigenous, and People of Color, immigrants, and LGBTQIA candidates are strongly encouraged to apply.
+We are open to the possibility that a great candidate for this job may not precisely meet all of the above criteria; if you believe you are the right person for this job and can persuasively make that case, we encourage you to apply.